 Microsoft 365 groups have the concepts of owners and members.
 Owners can change the properties of a group, while members … well, they’re just members.
 When it comes to the SharePoint aspect, the group’s Owners are mapped into the Site Collection Administrators and Site Owners SharePoint groups, while the members are mapped to the Site members SharePoint group.

 As you use the Microsoft 365 group, email messages will get stored in the Inbox.
 Any attachments sent with those emails will be pulled off and stored in the default document library of the group’s corresponding SharePoint site.

 The final piece is the OneNote Notebook.
+While the storage of the OneNote file is maintained in SharePoint Online, the structure and format are part of the OneNote service.
 The OneNote Notebook is stored as a file in the Site Assets document library: